 A reader wrote in to us today saying, “When I meditate I cry.
 What’s going on?
 Why does meditation make me cry?, I thought it was supposed to make me relaxed and happy, but I always start crying.
 Please explain what’s happening to me!.”

-For starters, if you cry when you meditate it could mean your emotions are out of control.
-If you think that is the case, use our guide to controlling your emotions so you’re always calm.
+Other times it could mean your emotions are out of control.
+If you think that is the case, use our guide to controlling your emotions.

 But there are many more reasons why people meditate when they cry.